 I still long to experience that really long wait for that snowy bison, wolf, mountain hare and raptor shot in Poland amongst others, but life often gets in the way.

 When I met my wife, she introduced me to the fauna and flora of Poland; and I fell in love with that too— I was hooked and amazed at the diversity (and primeval flora towards the north east).
-Most of my images are from Gibraltar, Spain, and Poland, although I am always open to the opportunity to expand geographically in search of that image.
+Most of my images are from Gibraltar, Spain, and Poland, although I am always open to the opportunity to expand geographically.

 My qualifications: The National Small Animal Care Certificate, Diploma in Kennel Management, Diploma of Higher Education in Health Promotion, BSc (HONS) in Health Studies (first class), and an MA in Professional Writing.
 I am currently awaiting my final mark (distinction range) for a PGCert in Leadership and Management (Lancaster University).
 I am also seeking an MSc in Arboriculture and Urban Forestry with Myerscough University Centre (UCLAN).